amoditjha/react-portfolio/README.md

 # react-portfolio
-this portfolio is build using react + vite +t ailwind css
+this portfolio is build using react + vite + tailwind css